Fannon/search-bookmarks-history-and-tabs/README.md

   - Enable "Developer mode"
   - Choose "Load unpacked" and open the root folder of this repository
 - **For Firefox**:

   - First [install and build](#install-and-build) this project.
   - Load the built extension in `dist/firefox` as a temporary addon in `about:debugging`.

+### Developer Workflow

+- Typical developer actions
+  - `npm run build` for a complete build
+  - `npm run start` to start the extension locally in a browser (with mock data)
+  - `npm run test` to run end to end tests
+  - for more, see `npm run`

 ## Credits